 Fold and Unfold

 The City Mini claims to self-fold once the safety straps are unsnapped.
-We aren't sure about this, but it is very easy to fold compared to the competition, and we were impressed by the process.
+We aren't sure about this, but it is very easy to fold compared to the competition, and we are impressed by the process.
 After removing the safety straps, all you need to do is lift the fabric handle in the center of the seat.

 It requires two hands, bending halfway, and it self-stands, and auto-locks.
 To easy unfold requires two hands, and it has two steps, with a halfway bend to finish.
 We caution parents to double-check that they have re-snapped the safety straps and to avoid leaving them undone.

 The City Mini has single action brakes that are easy to set and difficult to release.
-These pedals are almost impossible to pop back up with your foot under the pedal, and you will injure you barefoot top or sandal if you even think of trying this.
-Even if you are wearing nicer closed toed shoes, there is a chance you'll be doing some cosmetic damage when you use them to release the brakes.
-Some testers even bent down to use their hand, which is not a useful solution.
+The brakes is almost impossible to pop back up with your foot under the pedal, and you will injure you barefoot top or sandal if you try it.
+Some testers resorted to using their hand, which is not a useful solution.

-The storage bin on this stroller is a bummer compared to the competition.
-This bin is only medium in size and is hard to access from any angle.
-It does have access from the back and both sides, but we weren't able to fit much inside.
-It does have a 10-pound maximum weight allowance, and we just barely squeezed our large diaper bag inside, but it would be better if we could fit a larger bag or more supplies.
+The storage bin is a bummer compared to the competition.
+It is only medium in size and is hard to access from any angle.
+It has access from the back and both sides, but we weren't able to fit much inside.
+It has a 10 lb allowance, but it would be better if it held a larger bag or more supplies.